Food is so much more than a label. Food is cultural.

 Michael Pollan‘s book, Cooked: A Natural History of Transformation, explores “how cooking involves us in a web of social and ecological relationships: with plants and animals, the soil, farmers, our history and culture, and, of course, the people our cooking nourishes and delights.
 Cooking, above all, connects us.”

-Pollan argues that taking back control of cooking may be the single most important step anyone can take to help make the food system healthier and more sustainable.
+Taking back control of cooking may be the single most important step anyone can take to help make the food system healthier and more sustainable.

 Corporations cook very differently from how people do (which is why we usually call what they do “food processing” instead of cooking).
 They tend to use much more sugar, fat, and salt than people cooking for people do; they also deploy novel chemical ingredients seldom found in pantries in order to make their food last longer and look fresher than it really is.
 So it will come as no surprise that the decline in home cooking closely tracks the rise in obesity and all the chronic diseases linked to diet.